congfandi/AccountingFormat/README.md

 to use <br/>
 <br/>
 <br/>
-//this use for edittext auto format like 1000 => 1,000 etc just type any number
+//this use for edittext auto format like 1000 => 1,000 etc just type any number<br/>
   <com.congfandi.lib.EditTextRupiah<br/>
         android:id="@+id/counting"<br/>
         android:layout_width="match_parent"<br/>